- 04.01 Rd6 Skill List

 Some skills have additional skill use listed under it as well as a Skill Synergy associated with that skill use.
 These ways to use the specific skill and optional difficulties are listed where applicable.
 Skill uses can be used as specialties if the character so chooses.

-Skill Bonus synergy all work the same.
-If the character meets the prerequisites, he gains the bonus equal to the Synergetic Skill Rank value (not dice) to the Primary skill test.
+Skill Bonus synergy work the same.
+If the character has a skill rank higher in the Skill Bonus skill listed than the skill in question, he gains the bonus to the roll equal to the difference in the Synergetic Skill Rank and the skill rank of the Primary skill test.